john4web/blog/content/TODO/billion-dollar-mistake.md

 ```

 If the database does not find the employee, the method returns `null` instead of returning an instance of `Employee`.
-This is terribly wrong!
-Why?
+This is terribly wrong! **But why?** Here, I present you 9 reasons why this is terribly wrong:

 **1. Because it may cause many nullpointer exceptions in the code.**